glisanti/ISR/README.md

 ![ISR](/media/ISR.png)

 This code implements ONLY the re-identification algorithm from this paper and not descriptor extraction.
-In the 'data/' directory we provide pre-computed features for some re-identification datasets.
+In the *data/* directory we provide pre-computed features for some re-identification datasets.
 For more details about the descriptor please visit the https://github.com/glisanti/WHOS.

-You will need a recent version of MATLAB and the SPAMS Sparse Modeling and Optimization package to use this code: http://spams-devel.gforge.inria.fr/ .
+You will need a recent version of MATLAB and the Sparse Modeling and Optimization (SPAMS) package to use this code: http://spams-devel.gforge.inria.fr/ .

 In the *spams-matlab/* directory we provide a copy of version 2.3 of the SPAMS Sparse Modeling toolkit.